 - Of the 2.1 million children living with HIV globally, only 43% are receiving life-saving antiretroviral therapy (ART)

 Globally, children under age 15 account for about 6 per cent of all people living with HIV, 9 per cent of new HIV infections and 11 per cent of all AIDS-related deaths.
 Children under 1 year of age are among those most vulnerable to HIV.
 Evidence shows that early initiation of antiretroviral drugs in infants with HIV can save lives; yet, coverage of critical intervention among children remains too low.
-While there has been slow progress reported in scaling up access to treatment for children living with HIV, the ‘Unite for Children, Unite against AIDS’ goal of providing universal access to antiretroviral treatment to all children in need by 2015 was not achieved as coverage reached only 43% as of 2016.
-Renewed focus has been called to strategically target more decentralized diagnostics and clinical management for children exposed and living with HIV, as well as smart integration with maternal, child and adolescent services at facility and within communities.
+While there has been slow progress reported in scaling up access to treatment for children living with HIV, the 90-90-90 treatment targets call for 90% of those living with HIV to know their status, 90% of those who know their status to be on treatment, and 90% of those on treatment to be virally suppressed.
+Renewed focus has been called to strategically target more decentralized diagnostics and clinical management for children exposed and living with HIV, as well as integration with maternal, child and adolescent services at facilities and within communities.

 HIV BURDEN IN CHILDREN

-- In 2016, less than half (43 per cent) of the estimated infants exposed to HIV received an early infant HIV testing by 2 months of age.
+- In 2016, less than half (43 per cent) of the estimated infants exposed to HIV were tested for HIV by 2 months of age.

 An estimated 2.1 million children under age 15 were living with HIV in 2016.
 In 2016, 160,000 children were newly infected with HIV, mainly through transmission of the virus from their mothers during pregnancy, delivery or while breastfeeding.